byt3m/sekiro_gamesense/README.md

 Requires Python 3.7.3+ and a Steel Series Engine 3 compatible device.

-Tested on the version 1.02 of the game.
+Tested on version 1.04 of the game.